jens-duttke/GarminStepsToGoal/STORE.md

 After reaching the step goal, the count is preceded by a plus sign to show the additional steps taken.

+KNOWN ISSUES

+￭ Instead of the data field, only the "IQ" icon is displayed.

+A few Garmin watches have problems with custom data fields on the first page.
+Moving it to a different page than the first should solve the issue.

+￭ After reaching the step goal, the number of steps becomes much smaller.

+In data fields, numbers are automatically displayed larger than text.
+The preceding "+" sign turns the number into text, which then leads to the number also being displayed smaller.
+Unfortunately, there is nothing I can do about this behaviour.

 ### What’s New (Optional) (Maximum 4,000 Characters)

 v1.1.0 Added support for Venu Sq 2 and Venu Sq 2 Music